-Abandoned Property Policy
+Unclaimed Property Policy

 At the end of each living period (fall and spring semesters and summer sessions) residents must clear their room of all personal property by the posted closing date as part of the check-out procedure.
-The Residence Life Office or Dean of Students may also specify other dates for removal of property as necessary for maintenance, construction, etc. Property which is left behind in any campus housing facility following the posted closing date will be considered abandoned by the resident and will be handled according to the following guidelines:
+The Residence Life Office or Dean of Students may also specify other dates for removal of property as necessary for maintenance, construction, etc. Property which is left behind in any campus housing facility following the posted closing date will be handled according to the following guidelines:

-- It is the resident's responsibility to contact the RD and make arrangements to identify and claim any abandoned property.
-The university may, at its option, attempt to contact the resident who occupied the room in which the property was abandoned. - The RD will box any property which, in the RD's sole opinion, appears to have value and create a specific inventory list.
+- It is the resident's responsibility to contact the RD and make arrangements to identify and claim any property left behind.
+The university may, at its option, attempt to contact the resident who occupied the room in which the property was located. - The RD will box any property which, in the RD's sole opinion, appears to have value and create a specific inventory list.
 This information will be sent to the Residence Life Office.
-Any other property will be disposed of at the discretion of the Residence Life Office. - Property which is boxed and inventoried will be stored and available to be claimed by the owner for at least 30 days.
-If stored property is claimed, the owner may be required to pay a reasonable storage fee. - Property not claimed within this time will be disposed of at the discretion of the Residence Life Office.
+Any other property will be considered a donation to the university and disposed of at the discretion of the Residence Life Office. - Property which is boxed and inventoried will be stored and available to be claimed by the owner for at least 30 days.
+If stored property is claimed, the owner may be required to pay a reasonable storage fee. - Property not claimed within this time will be considered a donation to the university and disposed of at the discretion of the Residence Life Office.